-Procedure: Student complaint resolution
+Procedure: Student grievance and complaint resolution

 - The following areas are able to provide advice on complaints and grievances to students at any stage of the process:

 - Dean of Students;

 - Postgraduate and Research Students’ Association (PARSA); and

 - other staff as appropriate to the circumstances.

 - The Dean of Students can:

 - advise students on complaints (in accordance with the Resolution Process for Complaints: Formal Resolution procedure below); and